 Blog Post

-Illustration: Rendering PDF files in the browser with PDF.js
+Illustration: PDF rendering in the browser with PDF.js

 PDF files are commonly used in many businesses today — whether you want to generate sales reports, deliver contracts, or send invoices, PDF is the file type of choice.
 In an earlier post, we looked at a native solution that works on many browsers without the use of JavaScript or any third-party browser plugins.

 In this tutorial, we’ll go a bit deeper and examine one of the most popular open source libraries for rendering PDF files in the browser: PDF.js.
+This library is versatile and allows for creating PDF files both in the browser and on the server.
 We’ll walk you through how to render a PDF and how to embed a PDF viewer in the browser, and at the end, we’ll discuss cases in which you should opt for a commercial Javascript PDF viewer.

 Displaying a PDF in the browser with PDF.js